 - Demolisher - 10" range, ROF d3, POW 12 cannon.

-- Beat Back - Immediately after a basic attack with this weapon is resolved during this model's Combat Action, the enemy model hit can be pushed 1" directly away from the attacking model.
-After the enemy model is pushed, the attacking model can advance up to 1" directly toward it.
+- Batter - When an enemy model is hit by this weapon during this model's activation, it becomes knocked down and can be pushed 1" directly away from this model.
+If the model hit is pushed, this model can immediately advance 1" directly toward it.

 - Great Sword - 1" reach, P+S 11 sword.

 - As a Minion unit they can go in every theme, but they'll use your "Up to one Minion unit" slot most of the time.

 - Band of Heroes They gain Take Down in this theme, which is moot as they already had it.

 - Kriel Company.
 They don't use up your Minion slot in this theme.